 Ear Candle Scandal

-After candling for the first time I examined the large wad of wax.
-I never imagined that my auditory canal was so clogged.
-Pretty impressive, actually it was a little too impressive.
+After candling for the first time I found a large wad of disgusting wax.
+"Amazing", I never imagined my auditory canal was so clogged.
+Pretty impressive, I thought, at first.

 Ear candling is ineffective, but even worse, it can harm you.
 Holding a lit candle close to your head is just not a good idea.
 Melted wax could easily burn your face or even drip into your ear canal.
-Worse yet, you might catch your hair on fire.
-There have even been reports of punctured eardrums.
+Worse yet is catching your hair on fire or damaging your eardrum.

 Foot Detox Debunked